sfcal/homelab/README.md

 - [Dotfiles](https://github.com/sfcal/.home) - My personal configuration files

+## Related Projects

+These projects have been an inspiration to my homelab

+- [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) - _ template for deploying a Talos Kubernetes cluster including Flux for GitOps_
+- [ChristianLempa/homelab](https://github.com/ChristianLempa/homelab) - _This is my entire homelab documentation files.
+Here you'll find notes, setups, and configurations for infrastructure, applications, networking, and more._
+- [khuedoan/homelab](https://github.com/khuedoan/homelab) - _Fully automated homelab from empty disk to running services with a single command._
+- [ricsanfre/pi-cluster](https://github.com/ricsanfre/pi-cluster) - _Pi Kubernetes Cluster.
+Homelab kubernetes cluster automated with Ansible and FluxCD_
+- [techno-tim/k3s-ansible](https://github.com/techno-tim/k3s-ansible) - _The easiest way to bootstrap a self-hosted High Availability Kubernetes cluster.
+A fully automated HA k3s etcd install with kube-vip, MetalLB, and more.
+Build.
+Destroy.
+Repeat._

 ## License

 This project is licensed under the GPLv3 License - see the LICENSE file for details.